Spider-Man: No Way Home: Filming

-Feige confirmed in December 2020 that the film would have connections to Doctor Strange in the Multiverse of Madness.
+Feige confirmed in December 2020 that the film would have connections to Multiverse of Madness.
 A month later he discussed the fact that the film's title had not yet been announced, acknowledging that it was being referred to by some as Spider-Man 3 and revealing that Marvel was referring to it as Homecoming 3 internally.
 Cox had shot material for the film by then.
 An Atlanta set photo indicated that the film would be set during the Christmas season.
 Filming occurred at Frederick Douglass High School from January 22 to 24.
 The next month, Holland described it as "the most ambitious standalone superhero" film, and again denied the rumors that Maguire and Garfield would appear.
 At the end of February, the film's title was revealed to be Spider-Man: No Way Home, continuing the naming convention of the past two films of featuring "home" in the title.
 Filming took place at Midtown High School from March 19 to 21.
-The Atlanta Public Schools system had stopped allowing buildings in the district for use as filming locations because of the COVID-19 pandemic, but gave this film an exception since both the Frederick Douglass and Midtown schools were previously used as filming locations in Spider-Man: Homecoming.
+The Atlanta Public Schools system had stopped allowing buildings in the district for use as filming locations because of the COVID-19 pandemic, but gave this film an exception since both the Frederick Douglass and Midtown schools were previously used as filming locations in Homecoming.
 Hannibal Buress was revealed to be reprising his role as gym teacher Coach Wilson, with Buress releasing a music video in August 2021 revealing that he had filmed scenes in Atlanta.
 Holland said No Way Home had more "visceral" fight sequences than the previous two films, with more hand-to-hand combat.
 Filming wrapped on March 26, 2021.